How to detect if you've been soft-blocked while scraping

 const bodyThin = bodyBytes < MIN_BODY_BYTES

-/* Signal 3: content fingerprint.
-A vendor marker in the body or headers is the strongest signal. */
+/* signal 3: content fingerprint. a vendor marker in the body or headers is the strongest signal. */

 const fingerprint = matchFingerprint(body, headerBlob)

-/* A Cloudflare-specific header that flags an active challenge before the body is parsed. */
+/* a Cloudflare-specific header that flags an active challenge before the body is parsed. */

 const cfMitigated = res.headers.get('cf-mitigated') === 'challenge'

-/* Combine: a fingerprint or the cf-mitigated header is decisive on its own;
+/* combine: a fingerprint or the cf-mitigated header is decisive on its own;

 otherwise a block-leaning status backed by a thin body counts as a block. */